PhoenixTestOps/PremierDevOps/readme.md

-  `mvn clean verify -Dit.test=Feature01IT`						| Run a single feature `mvn failsafe:integration-test -Dit.test=Belly01IT`			| Run a single scenario, but without recompiling the code `mvn clean verify -Dcucumber.options="--tags @regression"`	| Run scenarios with a specific tag
+  `mvn clean verify -Dit.test=Feature01IT`						| Run a single feature `mvn failsafe:integration-test -Dit.test=Belly01IT`			| Run a single scenario, but without recompiling the code `mvn clean verify -Dcucumber.options="--tags @regression"`	| Run scenarios with a specific tag `mvn clean verify -Dit.test=Belly01IT` | Run a single test by compiling the code `mvn failsafe:integration-test -Dit.test=Belly01IT` | Run a single test from compiled sources

 Reports
 -------